-SP is a national metrology institute, with responsibility for maintaining and developing the primary measurement standards of the SI (metre, kilogram, second, etc), and associated measurement methods and techniques.
+The national metrology institute has responsibility for maintaining and developing the primary measurement standards of the SI (metre, kilogram, second, etc), and associated measurement methods and techniques.
 The Swedish National Metrology Programme is owned by VINNOVA, the Swedish Governmental Agency for Innovation Systems.
-SP is Past Chair of EURAMET (www.euramet.org), the association of national metrology institutes in Europe.
-SP also conducts research, testing and certification in a wide range of areas related to analytical chemistry and materials technology.
+RISE (formerly SP) is Past Chair of EURAMET (www.euramet.org), the association of national metrology institutes in Europe.
+RISE SP also conducts research, testing and certification in a wide range of areas related to analytical chemistry and materials technology.

 Measurement uncertainty can lead to certain risks of incorrect decisions when attempting to answer questions about the entity, such as are there significant differences between two sets of measurement results or is the test result inside or outside entity specifications.
 In the past decade or so, one has sought to go beyond the certain arbitrariness of percentage risk in traditional statistical significance testing, by establishing optimal cost/benefit, specifically the measurement uncertainty required to achieve the optimal balance between cost of measurement and cost of incorrect conclusions.
 Firstly developed in analytical chemistry, this 'fitness for purpose' approach is being successively applied to diverse fields of application such as in measurement and conformity assessment of the utilities (energy, water etc), vehicle chassis manufacture, environmental emissions and pre-packaged goods.